artlu99/alchemy-r2w3-week-10/README.md

 ### Technical debt
 1. ✅ read from file for global config variables (e.g., initial Follow address, page limits) 🗸
+2. remove wallet addresses, let the webapp remember/figure out the profileId mapping
-2. icons for navbar text links, should look roughly like Mozilla Pocket navbar
+3. icons for navbar text links, should look roughly like Mozilla Pocket navbar
-3. Apollo "ensure all objects of type MetadataOutput have an ID"
+4. Apollo "ensure all objects of type MetadataOutput have an ID"
-4. recurse-with-limits instead of tree-based navigation. comments-on-comments should appear correctly
+5. recurse-with-limits instead of tree-based navigation. comments-on-comments should appear correctly
-5. paging of API call results
+6. paging of API call results
-6. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)
+7. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)

 ### Deploy